umairansar/Towards-AI/README.md

 # Towards-AI
 Built for the purpose of promotion for Artificial Intelligence, Towards AI is an enterprise towards a greater focus on product-based AI-centric enthusiasts, bringing all the latest happenings under the field AI, and more generally technology, in one space.
-This app features an all rounded streaming of knowledge employing both the video-based learning and article reading straight from trusted news and blogging websites.
+This app features an all rounded streaming of knowledge employing both the video-based learning and article reading straight from trusted news sources and blogging websites.

 Since todays AI is less consumer-based as compared to an Android application, this project was my first step towards preparing for an article that already sells: an app.